-This socio-cultural perspective defines my disciplinary, ontological, and epistemological orientation.
-My research work is in the nexus of recent progressive interpretive/cultural/critical branches of marketing, such as Interpretive Consumer Research, Consumer Culture Theory (CCT), Transformative Consumer Research (TCR) and Macromarketing, which examine marketplace phenomena and consumption from a sociocultural, experiential, symbolic, ideological, macro-structural perspective, as opposed to psychological or purely economic explanations.
+This socio-cultural perspective defines my disciplinary, ontological and epistemological orientation.
+My research work lies in the nexus of recent progressive interpretive/cultural/critical branches of marketing, such as Interpretive Consumer Research, Consumer Culture Theory (CCT), Transformative Consumer Research (TCR) and Macromarketing, which examine marketplace phenomena and consumption from a sociocultural, experiential, symbolic, ideological, macro-structural perspective, as opposed to psychological or purely economic explanations.
 In this vein, consumption experiences are explored empirically in everyday contexts and are interpreted through the conceptual lens of philosophy, sociology, anthropology and cultural studies.

 Typically, my work is phenomenon driven, aiming at understanding and developing conceptualisations that originate from philosophy, sociology, cultural theory and theories of aesthetics.
-I, usually, amalgamate literature from marketing and consumer research, cultural studies, art history and performance studies, as well as cultural policy and management to contribute to theory development for consumer research and cultural scholarship.
-Methodologically, my research follows an interpretive/hermeneutic (qualitative) approach to examine empirically the lived experiences, perceptions, behaviours and narratives of art consumers/spectators, art participants, and performers and to connect individual experiences to marketplace phenomena and broader market structures, institutions, and systemic transformations.
+I usually amalgamate literature from marketing and consumer research, cultural studies, art history and performance studies, as well as cultural policy and management to contribute to theory development for consumer research and cultural scholarship.
+Methodologically, my research follows an interpretive/hermeneutic (qualitative) approach to examine empirically the lived experiences, perceptions, behaviours and narratives of art consumers/spectators, art participants and performers and to connect individual experiences to marketplace phenomena and broader market structures, institutions and systemic transformations.

 Research Work, Current Projects, and Writings

-My academic and research endeavours come as a continuation of my life experiences, pursuits, and dreams.
+My academic and research endeavours come as a continuation of my life experiences, pursuits and dreams.
 Since my very early years, I have been involved in the arts and have experienced the richness of the aesthetic world.
 I come from Greece, a country known for its history, culture and heritage; hence, I grew up attending theatre performances, taking piano lessons, watching films and dancing ballet on a daily basis.
 My involvement in the arts as a child inspired me to professionally study ballet and to perform on stage for several years.
 However, having spent a significant period of my life in a studio, rehearsing, performing and dancing for an audience, I realised that what would give more meaning to my intellectual and practical pursuits was to move beyond my personal experience as an artist and try to understand what the audience, the spectator, the art consumer benefits from the aesthetic experience.

 My research work is the outcome of my lifelong art experiences and art-stimulated contemplations, readings and pursuits, an honest faith in art’s emancipatory potential, numerous discussions around art production and consumption in today’s society, and my more recent empirical research endeavours to examine participatory forms of art.
-Although it’s almost unrealistic to demonstrate the tremendous impact that art can have on individual narratives, on our common lives, on our urban environments, on institutional arrangements and on structural formations, I hope that I will keep researching and being involved in inspiring discussions on how the arts might be able to contribute positively to overcoming our everyday struggles and to systemic social transformations.
+Although it’s almost unrealistic to demonstrate the tremendous impact that art can have on individual narratives, on our common lives, on our urban environments, on institutional arrangements and on structural formations, I hope that I will keep researching and being involved in inspiring discussions on how the arts might positively contribute to overcoming our everyday struggles and to systemic social transformations.